 - WAEC and JAMB UTME Subject for Office Management and Information

 - WAEC and JAMB Subject Combinations for Library Science

 - WAEC and JAMB UTME Subject for Peace and Development Studies

-- WAEC and JAMB UTME Subject for Industrial Relations
+- WAEC and JAMB UTME Subject for Media and Communication Studies

 - WAEC and JAMB Subject for Policy and Administrative Studies